 The KV cache is a disk citizen now

-Quantization: The 7:1 Compression
+Quantization: the 7:1 compression

 Standard quantization applies the same bit reduction uniformly across all layers.
 DS4 takes a different approach: not all layers contribute equally to model quality.
 High-sensitivity layers (early attention, output-proximal layers, specific MLP components) are kept at higher precision, while many intermediate layers tolerate much heavier compression.